jbowdre/runtimeterror/content/posts/building-proxmox-templates-packer-github-actions/index.md

 I've been [using Proxmox](/ditching-vsphere-for-proxmox/) in my [homelab](/homelab/) for a little while now, and I recently expanded the environment a bit with the addition of two HP Elite Mini 800 G9 computers.
 I figured it was time to start automating the process of building and maintaining my VM templates.
 I already had functional [Packer templates for VMware](https://github.com/jbowdre/packer-vsphere-templates) so I used that content as a starting point for the [Proxmox builds](https://github.com/jbowdre/packer-proxmox-templates).
 Once I had the builds working locally, I just had to explore how to automate them.

 This post will describe how I did it.
-It will cover a lot of the implementation details but may gloss over some general setup steps; you'll need at least passing familiarity with [Packer](https://www.packer.io/) and [Vault](https://www.vaultproject.io/) to take this on.
+It will cover *a lot* of the implementation details but may gloss over some general setup steps; you'll need at least passing familiarity with [Packer](https://www.packer.io/) and [Vault](https://www.vaultproject.io/) to take this on.

 ### Component Overview
-There are a lot of parts to this setup, so let's start by quickly running through those:
+There are several important parts to this setup, so let's start by quickly running through those:
 - a **Proxmox host** to serve the virtual infrastructure and provide compute for the new templates,
 - a **Vault instance** running in a container in the lab to hold the secrets needed for the builds,
 - some **Packer content** for building the templates in the first place,